 Submissions to American Periodicals should by typed, double-spaced (including quotations and notes), and should conform to the 16th edition of theChicago Manual of Style.
 Submissions should be limited to 7500 words, inclusive of notes.
 Images should be sent individually, in TIFF, JPG, or PNG format, at least 1800 x 2700 pixels (for a full-page image).
 For additional information regarding the journal’s house style, please see the American Periodicals Style Sheet.
 (See also the Council of Editors of Learned Journals guidelines for authors.)

-Submissions are evaluated using a blind peer review process.
+Submissions are evaluated using an anonymous peer review process.

 Submit essays in Microsoft Word format using the Scholastica portal linked below.
 Also, with all submissions, please include a brief biographical statement specifying academic affiliation and scholarly activities in the field of periodical studies.

 Book Review Editor